-Richie Hall returns for his second season as Defensive Coordinator of the Blue Bombers to continue his long association with the Canadian Football League, first as a player and now as a coach.
+Richie Hall returns for his third season as Defensive Coordinator of the Blue Bombers to continue his long association with the Canadian Football League, first as a player and now as a coach.

-In 2016, Hall’s defence set record after record; they crushed the season record for takeaways with an astounding 55 – including 30 interceptions – 13 more than the second best team in that category.
-Hall’s defence was also 2nd in points allowed in 2017, while his starting halfback and starting safety were both named CFL All-Stars in their rookie season.
+Hall’s defence also set record after record in 2016; they crushed the season record for takeaways with an astounding 55 – including 30 interceptions – 13 more than the second best team in that category, and were second in points allowed, while Heath and Loffler were both named CFL All-Stars in their rookie seasons.

-Hall saw major success with the Riders prior to joining Winnipeg, winning the Grey Cup in 2013 while posting the league’s number one ranked defence.
+Hall saw major success with the Saskatchewan Roughriders prior to joining Winnipeg, winning the Grey Cup in 2013 while posting the league’s number one ranked defence.
 The league-low 398 points allowed was the lowest total by the Riders since 2002 and second lowest total since the CFL moved to an 18-game schedule in 1986.
-The team led the league with 24 interceptions while allowing a league low 36 touchdowns.
+The team led the league with 24 interceptions while allowing a league-low 36 touchdowns.

 Hall was born in San Antonio, Texas.
 He played college football at Colorado State University for the Rams and signed with the Stampeders as a free agent in 1983 following his college career.

 With a continued commitment to community involvement, Hall was recognized by the CFLPA in 1990 by winning the Tom Pate award for his outstanding dedication to the CFL, the community and his performances on the field.